art-portfolio-bw/art-portfolio-BE-divya/README.md

 }
 ```

-- They both return an object as shown below.
+- Both `POST`s return an object as shown below.
 - The `photos` key in that object is an array of length 10.
 - Additionally, the photos from `POST \login` are ordered by the most recent `createdAt`.